 The first thing you’ll want to do is decide on the strategy you’ll use for your Black Friday promotion.
 We’ve devised a list of strategies suitable for small businesses that you can use as inspiration.
 Different strategies will work better for different businesses, so take a look at our suggestions below to see what you could do this Black Friday.

 2. Be selective with the products you promote

 It’s not feasible for small business to offer huge discounts on pretty much all of their products.
-Businesses such as Amazon can only do this because they buy in such huge quantities, meaning they have enormous profit margins that can afford to soak up the costs.
+Businesses such as Amazon can only do this because they buy in such large quantities, meaning they have more generous profit margins that can afford to soak up the costs.
 Other retailers may be willing to take a loss during Black Friday so that they can acquire new customers that will be more beneficial in the long term.
 Instead, you should be very selective with the products you promote, pinpointing a handful that you’ll run offers on.

 3. Feature a different product or service every day

 Following on from the previous tip, a great way to implement this strategy is by featuring a different product or service each day.
 Make each day of the week distinctly different and keep your customers coming back for more to find out what the next deal is.
-To do this, you’ll need to plan out your schedule and decide on the order in which your products will feature.
+To do this, you’ll need to plan out your schedule and decide on the order your products will feature.
 Perhaps start and finish with your best products to create the most impact.

 4. Discount old inventory

-Some businesses use Black Friday as a chance to shift of some of their older stock that’s just taking up space.
+Some businesses use Black Friday as a chance to shift out some of their older stock that’s just taking up space.
 This strategy is fairly low-cost and is a good way to make space for new products.
 Think of it as a glorified end-of-line sale.

 5. Offer a generic site-wide discount code